pesto-students/p14-raghu-rajarshi1/Week-1/solution.md

 Web hosting is a service provided by entities that offer servers to host an application on the web.
 Some of the ypes of hosting services availaible are as follows:

-    1. Shared Hosting : Multiple websites are hosted on a single server, sharing its resources
+Shared Hosting :

+Shared hosting is one of the most popular and cost-effective choices for small websites.
+As the name suggests, multiple websites share a single server and its resources, including bandwidth, disk space, and CPU.

+Pros:

+Economical and great for beginners.
+Setup, maintenance, security, and updates are managed by the hosting provider.
+Cons:

+Limited resources.
+Performance can be affected by other websites hosted on the same server.
+Less control over server settings.

-    2. Cloud Hosting : Resources are spread across multiple connected servers, providing high availability
+Cloud Hosting :

+Cloud hosting is a more modern hosting solution that utilizes multiple different servers in different locations, effectively treating them as one.
+This ensures high availability and reduces the chances of downtime.

+Pros:

+Scalability: Easily upscale or downscale resources based on traffic.
+Redundancy due to distributed nature ensures high uptime.
+Pay for the resources you use.
+Cons:

+Can be more expensive than traditional hosting.
+Might require a bit more technical knowledge to manage.

-    3. Managed Hosting : The hosting provider handles all technical aspects, like updates and backups.
+Managed Hosting :

-    4. VPS Hosting : Virtual partitions on a server, where each site has its own OS and resources
+In managed hosting, the hosting provider takes care of all the technical aspects of your server.
+This includes security, backups, updates, and server uptime.

+Pros:

+High performance as servers are optimized for the specific platform (like WordPress).
+Expert support and advice.
+Focus on your website content and design without worrying about technicalities.
+Cons:

+More expensive than shared hosting.
+Less control over server settings.

+VPS Hosting :

+A VPS is a virtualized server, acting as a dedicated server within a larger server.
+It's a middle-ground between shared and dedicated hosting.

+Pros:

+More control with root access to the server.
+Guaranteed resources as they aren’t shared with other websites.
+Customizable server environment.
+Cons:

+More expensive than shared hosting.
+Requires more technical knowledge to set up and manage.

-    5. Dedicated Hosting : Entire server dedicated to a single website
+Dedicated Hosting :

+As the pinnacle of hosting types, dedicated hosting provides an entire server dedicated to your website.
+It's ideal for large businesses or high-traffic websites.

+Pros:

+Full control over the server.
+Maximum performance and speed.
+Enhanced security features.
+Cons:

+Most expensive hosting type.
+Requires technical expertise to manage.

 **What is scaling, and why is it important for web applications?
 How does scaling differ for vertical and horizontal scaling?**